 Ashtanga Yoga Mysore classes are suitable for beginners as well as longtime practitioners because every student is taught individually.
 In other words, each student is given a one-on-one lesson within the classroom setting in order that he or she can progress through the Ashtanga Yoga series’ at their own pace and according to his or her individual needs.
-For these reasons it is arguably the most effective and enjoyable way to properly learn Yoga.
-You do not have to keep up with anyone else, you do not have to keep looking up to the front of the room to see what the teacher is doing so you can haphazardly try to mimic him/her; you do not have to feel foolish as if people are watching you to either see what to do next or to compare themselves to you.
+For these reasons it is a very effective and enjoyable way to properly learn Yoga.
+You do not have to keep up with anyone else.
 In the Mysore classroom no one else is watching you but the teacher, as other students are focused on their own personal practice.
-It takes all the intimidation out of yoga.

 At Union Yoga our Ashtanga Yoga Mysore classes are taught by highly experienced yoga teachers who are dedicating their lives to practicing, studying and teaching traditional Ashtanga Yoga.

 Our Morning Ashtanga Yoga Mysore Programme

 All students that enroll will have the opportunity to arrange a brief, private consultation with the Mysore Tutor (Ben).

 17 Hours of Teaching Per Week

 Early morning classes run between 6am – 9am (you can arrive at any time), Monday – Friday.
 Our Saturday class begins slightly later at 8am.